stacksjs/bunfig/docs/advanced/build-plugin.md

 ### Plugin Not Working

-1. **Check bundler compatibility**: Ensure your bundler supports virtual modules
+1. **Check Bun version**: Ensure you're using a compatible version of Bun
 2. **Verify configuration**: Check plugin options and file paths
 3. **Restart build**: Clear cache and restart the build process